ushmm/atrocity-prevention-data/README.md

 - *practitioner_master.R*: The R code for summarizing the practitioner interview data.

-- *practitioner_survey.csv*: The data from our interviews with experienced practitioners.
+- *practitioner_survey.csv*: The anonymized data from our interviews with experienced practitioners.

 - *zotero.csv*: References information for the files in the *all_sources.csv* document.
 This file is enormous, but deleting irrelevant bibliographic information was inefficient.
 The file is too large to post on GitHub; please contact us at cpg@ushmm.org if you require access to it.